wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Source**](sources_managing.html)</td>
-<td>A source is a unique application, host, container, or instance that emits metrics.
-In contrast to other platforms, each Wavefront metric explicitly includes the source.
-For cloud integrations, the source is extracted from service properties or dimensions. </td>
+<td>A source is a unique application, host, container, or instance that emits observability data.
+A source is part of the unique metadata that identifies a data set.
+For cloud integrations, the source is extracted automatically from service properties or dimensions. </td>
 </tr>
 <tr>
 <td>&nbsp;</td>